-Royal Borough of Kensington and Chelsea (RBKC) is the first council in the country to introduce a new listed building consent order, giving permission for solar panels on most Grade II and Grade II* listed buildings, without the need for individual listed building consent.
-Previously, residents of listed buildings had to obtain individual consent to install solar panels on their property.
-This was difficult and time consuming, which put many residents off.
+The Royal Borough of Kensington and Chelsea is the first council in the country to introduce a new listed building consent order, giving consent for solar panels on most Grade II and Grade II* listed buildings, without the need for individual listed building consent.

-RBKC introduced a Local Listed Buildings Consent Order, so residents of Grade II and most Grade II* listed buildings no longer need to apply for individual consent to install solar panels.
+The Council introduced a Local Listed Buildings Consent Order, now residents of Grade II and most Grade II* listed buildings no longer need to apply for individual consent to install solar panels.
 There are conditions about the positioning, materials and fixings that can be used, protecting the appearance and fabric of listed buildings, requiring a simple application to the Council.

 Applications for listed building consent are free, although processing them still requires officer time.
-For the Council this means that for a relatively small amount of effort up front they can free their specialist heritage officers for more complex applications, with no loss of income.
+For the Council this means that for a relatively small amount of effort up front they will free their specialist heritage officers for other, more complex, applications with no loss of income.

-Residents will save the time and expense of preparing a full application for listed building consent.
-Normally they are able to get sign-off of the details using the information provided by their solar equipment installers
+Residents will be saved the time and expense of preparing a full application for listed building consent.
+They will normally be able to get sign-off of the details using the information provided by their solar equipment installers.

-The Council hopes this policy will encourage more residents to consider solar as an energy source, helping them to meet their 2040 net zero target for the borough.
+The Council hopes that this policy will encourage more residents to consider solar as an energy source, helping them to meet their 2040 net zero target for the whole borough.

 How is the new approach being sustained?